 Once there was a Monopoly game.
 The pieces moved around the board, buying and selling, growing richer or poorer.

 Ship had just landed on Oxford St. Hat was glad it wasn't him.
-A bright red hotel had just appeared there.
+A bright red hotel had recently appeared there.
 He pondered further about the Designer of the game, if there ever was one.
-Yet, how did it get here if there weren't a Designer?
+Yet, how did it get here if there wasn't a Designer?
 Car said it just happened, but things just don't happen.
 Anyway, Hat felt there was a Designer, but why couldn't the Designer be seen?
 It's probably hard to expect a plastic hat to see someone as great as the Designer.
 Can't even understand him let alone see him.
 Maybe the Designer doesn't like the way the game's played now and he's simply moved away.

 Ship joined Hat in jail and reminded him of Cross, that piece which started to move around the board a long time ago.
-All he bought was the Electric Light Co. and the Water Works.
+All he purchased was the Electric Light Co. and the Water Works.
 Everyone knew he would never win that way.
 He landed on Mayfair and that was that.
 Although, Thimble had always said that it was strange how the light kept shining and the water kept running when Cross was nothing more than a memory.
 And there was all that stuff he said about the New Game, the Perfect Game; a new board for old players.